Gamelan: Traditional dances

 Almost all dances originating from the island of Java and Bali are accompanied by gamelan music.
 Gamelan gives spirit and beauty to live dance performances.
-The beautiful sound of the gamelan music brings dance to life and graceful to see.
+The sound of the gamelan music brings dance to life and graceful to see.
 The main function of the gamelan as a dance accompaniment is to provide rhythm, beat, or tempo guidance.
 So that the selection of accompanying music must be adjusted to the rhythm and theme of the dance.
 Dance performance using live gamelan is a complex artistic activity.
 Gamelan in dance is used as an illustration or support for the atmosphere.
 The accompanying gamelan music must give the impression of "speaking" or communication and constitute the perfect unity between music and dance.
 Typically players in the gamelan will be familiar with dance moves and poetry, while dancers are able to play in the ensemble.
 Some examples of famous dance include: bedhaya, serimpi, gambyong, Bambangan Cakil, legong, oleg tamulilingan, pendet, cendrawasih, barong, baris, jaipong, topeng, Bajidor Kahot, gandrung, etc.